Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 Is this an issue with people or the system, then?
 I personally think it's both.
 The system provides the means to follow interesting accounts, update your notification and privacy settings, change who to tag in your post.
 Twitter SHOULD update the interface to make tag selection more discoverable, but people SHOULD also tweak their own notification settings!

-At this point I take care of doing this;
+So my approach is as follows;

-* I do change _who_ I tag when replying to a post.
-Because, again, that person is important to me... but it annoys me so much, really.
+* I **do change who I tag** when replying to a post.

-* I have changed my notification settings to only alert me when someone I follow interacts with my stuff.
+This annoys me so much, really, but I do it out of unfounded kindness.
+This is also not a long-term solution, it only hides bad system design in the short term.

 ![Twitter select who to tag](/2022-06-05-twitter_select_to_tag.png)

 > Play a game of "Find out if and how you select who to tag before you post" on Twitter /facepalm

+* I have changed my notification settings to only alert me when someone I follow interacts with my stuff.

 ![Twitter Privacy & Notification settings](/2022-06-05-twitter_settings.png)